 ARTICLE 8.
-Judith Belyea made a motion: that we modify the exemption for the disabled?
+Shall we modify the exemption for the disabled?
 The exemption, based on assessed value for qualified taxpayers shall be \$47,000.
 To qualify, the person must have been a New Hampshire resident for at least five years.
 In addition, the taxpayer must have a net income of not more than \$23,500 or if married a combined net income of not more than \$30,000; and own net assets of not more than \$65,000 excluding the value of the person's residence.
 This article is offered as part of the 2008 assessment update project.
-Stephen Halleran seconded motion.

 ARTICLE 9.
-A motion was made by Mark Wilder: to see if the town will vote to establish, pursuant to RSA 72, exemptions from property taxation for solar (72:62) and wind (72:66) energy generation systems.
+To see if the town will vote to establish, pursuant to RSA 72, exemptions from property taxation for solar (72:62) and wind (72:66) energy generation systems.
 The exemption will be 100% of the value of accessory use generation systems up to a maximum of \$50,000 in taxable value.
 Criteria for granting the exemption shall be that the installed system must generate energy for the owner's primary residence or place of business located on the site.
 The system, however, may transfer surplus energy to the established electrical grid.
 Commercial solar and wind generating facilities that represent the primary use of a property shall not be eligible for this exemption.
-Robert Taylor seconded motion.